rocky-linux/documentation/docs/guides/dns/unbound_recursive_dns.md

 - The `interface` denotes the interfaces (IPv4 or IPv6) you want to listen for DNS queries on.
 We are listening on all interfaces with `0.0.0.0` and `::`.
 - The `access-control` denotes which subnets (IPv4 or IPv6) you want to allow DNS queries from.
 We are allowing requests from `192.168.0.0/16` and `2001:db8::/64`.
 - The `forward-addr` defines the servers we will forward to.
-We are forwarding to CloudFlare's 1.1.1.1.
+We are forwarding to Cloudflare's 1.1.1.1.

 ## Enabling Unbound